2006 – Tallinn, Estonia

 The spill has covered a relatively small distance of coastline of about 18 km long, including the nearby islands, but the area is heavily utilized as a foraging area for seabirds this time of year.
 Rescue teams combing beaches saw approximately 50 swans that are oiled and in need of rescue.
 However, if oiled birds are able to fly, capture can be difficult.
 A boat was made available to the rescue team, but it is extremely difficult to get to the oiled birds in the icy conditions.
 On several occasions a team member has had to wade into freezing water waist deep to rescue to a bird.

 Six days after arrival, the Team has birds stable enough to be washed.
 Many are very heavily oiled but they will come clean when the experts begin washing them.
 Swans that look black will again be snow white.
-After washing the birds go under dryers which dry their wet feathers while the birds preen them back into place.
+After washing, the birds go under dryers which dry their wet feathers while they preen them back into place.
 At this point many birds will feel quite good and will be able to feed themselves.
 When deemed ready, the birds will go into the outside recovery pools, where they will continue to preen and regain their waterproofing.
 In a week (February 17) some may even be ready for release.
 However, there is a serious concern that oil trapped in the ice will become a hazard to seabirds again when it begins to melt in the spring.
 Local volunteers are receiving training at the center to be able to help this second phase of oiled birds who will need rescue and rehabilitation.

 Bird affected by the spill include: Long-tailed Ducks, Mute Swans, Golden-eyes and Smews (Eurasian diving ducks).